A crow flies over this valley,

 DYNAMIC ACTIVITY: with both joy and urgency, creatively expressing these things within the world, for the benefit of all.

-The monastery is maintained by The Korinji Foundation, a federally recognized not-for-profit charity.
-Our community has members and affiliated practice groups around the world.
+The monastery is maintained by The Korinji Foundation, a federally recognized not-for-profit charity, and serves as the organizational and spiritual headquarters of Rinzai Zen International, our worldwide community of affiliated practice groups.
+New groups can form wherever sincere students gather together.
 We invite you to walk this path together with us.

 Opportunities

-Korinji's annual and daily Zen training schedules are modeled on those experienced by our teachers at Japanese Rinzai monasteries, including Tenryuji in Kyoto.
-Beyond the opportunities of residency and training for Buddhist ordination, we offer many public events at the monastery and internationally: intensive Zen meditation retreats (sesshin), beginners' retreats, meditation groups open to all, monthly goma (fire ritual) and other ritual observances, Shugendo training, classes in the arts, seminars with eminent visiting teachers, and more.
+Annual and daily Zen training schedules at Korinji are modeled on those experienced by our teachers at Japanese Rinzai monasteries, including Tenryuji in Kyoto.
+Beyond the opportunities of residency and training for Buddhist ordination, we offer many public events at the monastery and internationally.
+These opportunities are offered at different levels of intensity, from introductory events to full residential monastic training: intensive Zen meditation retreats (sesshin), beginners' retreats, meditation groups open to all, monthly goma (fire ritual) and other ritual observances, Shugendo training, classes in tea ceremony, martial arts, and fine arts, seminars with eminent visiting teachers, and more.
 We also provide membership with a rich online collection of digital resources to support your home practice.